William & Sarah Hunnisett of Westham and Eastbourne

 - Violet died of consumption (TB) when she was 19.

-- Percy was in the army from 1914 and returned home in 1919 suffering from amnesia.
-He married Letitia Mary Goldsmith (born 1905) in 1926 (Q4) and had two sons:
+Percy was in the army from 1914 and returned home in 1919 suffering from amnesia.
+In 1921 he was living with his brother Jonathan’s family and working as a kitchen porter at a property that then stood at 92 Seaside Road (called L/Saffertey?).
+He married Letitia Mary Goldsmith (born 1906?) in 1926 (Q4) and had two sons: